Qualified teacher status (QTS): qualify to teach in England

 Swiss nationals are also eligible to apply for QTS in England.

-If we are unable to award you QTS, you will need to complete a course of initial teacher training in England.
+If we’re unable to award you QTS, you’ll need to complete a course of initial teacher training in England.

 If you trained in a country outside of the EEA, other than Australia, Canada, New Zealand or the USA, you need to complete an accredited training programme in England to obtain QTS and take up a permanent teaching post.